BE. HERE. NOW.

 The following elements will help create a safe environment to ensure good work and a valuable experience for everyone.

-By respecting the personal space of other students (i.e. avoiding rough contact or grabbing unless prepared or instructed, treating props, chairs, and furniture with care, not putting your own body at risk), everyone feels safe and can focus on the work.
+By respecting the personal space of other students (i.e. avoiding rough contact or grabbing unless prepared or instructed), by not putting your own body at risk and treating props, chairs, and furniture with care, everyone feels safe and can focus on the work.